12. The Riddle of the Trinity Revealed

 At another gathering, the sister shared this passage of God’s words with us: “The work of today has pushed forward the work of the Age of Grace; that is, the work under the entire six-thousand-year management plan has moved forward.
 Though the Age of Grace has ended, there has been progress in God’s work.
 Why do I say time and again that this stage of work builds upon the Age of Grace and the Age of Law?
 Because the work of this day is a continuation of the work done in the Age of Grace, and an advance over that done in the Age of Law.
 The three stages are tightly interconnected, with each link in the chain closely tied to the next.
 Why do I also say that this stage of work builds on that done by Jesus?
 Supposing that this stage did not build on the work done by Jesus, another crucifixion would have to take place in this stage, and the redemptive work of the previous stage would have to be done all over again.
 This would be meaningless.
 And so it is not that the work is completely finished, but that the age has moved forward and the level of the work has been raised higher than before.
 It can be said that this stage of work is built on the foundation of the Age of Law and upon the rock of Jesus’ work.
 God’s work is built stage by stage, and this stage is not a new beginning.
 Only the combination of the three stages of work may be deemed the six-thousand-year management plan” (“The Two Incarnations Complete the Significance of the Incarnation” in The Word Appears in the Flesh).
 The sister then gave fellowship, saying, “God’s work moves ever onward, and He performs different work and takes on different names in different ages in accordance with the needs of man.
 But no matter what stage of work God performs with what name, in essence, it is always God Himself performing the work to save mankind.
 In the Age of Law, God took the name Jehovah to perform His work: He proclaimed the law and the commandments to guide man’s life on earth, and He allowed man to know what sin was, what rules they should follow, how they should worship God, and so on; in the Age of Grace, God became flesh and took the name Jesus and, upon the foundation of the work of the Age of Law, He performed the work of being crucified to redeem mankind, the result of which was that man’s sins were forgiven.
 Now, in the final Age of Kingdom, God has become flesh for the second time and, taking the name Almighty God, He performs His work of judging and purifying man upon the foundation of the work of redemption.
 The result of this is that the sinful nature and corrupt dispositions which man harbors within are eliminated, and the root cause of man committing sins and resisting God is uprooted once and for all.
 The three stages of work complement each other perfectly, with each stage of work higher and more profound than the last.
 No stage of God’s work can stand alone—only the three stages of work interwoven together form the complete work to save mankind that is performed by God, and together they form God’s six-thousand-year management plan for mankind.
 God merely uses His name to demarcate the ages and to change the ages, and that is why we see that God’s name always changes along with the age.
 But no matter how God’s name may change, God is still one God.”
 After listening to God’s words and the sister’s fellowship, I was amazed.
 I had believed in the Lord all that time and never had I met anyone who was able to explain God’s six-thousand-year management work, and yet the words of Almighty God had unveiled this mystery—these words truly were the voice of God!
 I had not gone astray in my belief: Almighty God truly is the Lord Jesus returned.
 It is just that God changes His name from one age to another, that’s all.
 But He is still one God.

 I continued to look into it for a few more days.
 The sister gave us fellowship on aspects of the truth such as the work of judgment God performs in the last days and the significance of God’s names, and the more I heard, the more clarity I gained.
 One day, she said, “God’s words have revealed all the mysteries of the Bible,” and when I heard this, my heart instantly brightened; I told her about the Trinity issue that had been causing me such consternation for so many years.
 The sister then read to me a passage of God’s words.
 Almighty God says: “If any among you says that the Trinity indeed exists, then explain what exactly this one God in three persons is.
 What is the Holy Father?
 What is the Son?
 What is the Holy Spirit?
 Is Jehovah the Holy Father?
 Is Jesus the Son?
 Then what of the Holy Spirit?
 Is not the Father a Spirit?
-Is not the substance of the Son also a Spirit?
+Is not the essence of the Son also a Spirit?
 Was not the work of Jesus the work of the Holy Spirit?
 Was not the work of Jehovah at the time carried out by a Spirit the same as Jesus’?
 How many Spirits can God have?
 According to your explanation, the three persons of the Father, the Son, and the Holy Spirit are one; if this be so, then there are three Spirits, but to have three Spirits means there are three Gods.
-This means that there is no one true God; how can this kind of God still have the inherent substance of God?
+This means that there is no one true God; how can this kind of God still have the inherent essence of God?
 If you accept that there is only one God, then how can He have a son and be a father?
 Are these not all simply your notions?
 There is only one God, only one person in this God, and only one Spirit of God, much as it is written down in the Bible that ‘There is only one Holy Spirit and only one God.’
-Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the substance of the Father, the Son, and the Holy Spirit you believe in is the substance of the Holy Spirit.
+Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the essence of the Father, the Son, and the Holy Spirit you believe in is the essence of the Holy Spirit.
 In other words, God is a Spirit, but He is able to become flesh and live among men, as well as to be above all things.
 His Spirit is all-inclusive and omnipresent.
 He can simultaneously be in the flesh and in and above the universe.
 Since all people say that God is the only one true God, then there is a single God, divisible at will by none!
-God is only one Spirit, and only one person; and that is the Spirit of God.” (“Does the Trinity Exist?” in The Word Appears in the Flesh).
+God is only one Spirit, and only one person; and that is the Spirit of God” (“Does the Trinity Exist?” in The Word Appears in the Flesh).

 The sister gave fellowship, saying, “God’s words are very clear.
 God is unique and there is only one God.
 There is also only one Holy Spirit.
 The Father, the Son, and the Holy Spirit are of one essence, which is that of the Spirit.
 God is able to work in the Spirit, like Jehovah, but He can also work by incarnating as the Son of man, like Jesus and Almighty God.
 But whether God works in the Spirit or in the flesh, in essence, it is still God’s Spirit performing His own work.
 Therefore, the concept of the Trinity pertains to the notions and imaginings of man and is wholly untenable.
 Actually, the concept of the Trinity was established over 300 years after the Lord, at the ecumenical council of Nicaea.
 At that council, religious experts from all over Christendom engaged in a lively debate about the unitary and manifold natures of God until finally they established the concept of the Trinity based on their notions, imaginings, and logical inferences.
 From then on, people defined the one, true God who created the heavens and earth and all things as a Trinity, in the belief that, besides the Holy Son the Lord Jesus, there is a Holy Father in heaven and also a tool used by both the Father and the Son, which is the Holy Spirit.
 This is just too preposterous.
 If we go by the interpretation of the religious world and believe in the Trinity of the Father, the Son, and the Holy Spirit, then that means that there are three Spirits and three Gods, and doesn’t that contradict the fact that there is one, unique God?
 In truth, the Trinity does not exist.
 This is an interpretation born wholly from the mind of man and is a conclusion made by corrupt mankind based on our notions and imaginings.
 God never said such a thing, no prophet or apostle inspired by God ever said such a thing, and there is no record of such a thing anywhere in the Bible.”